Okmeque1/software/PythonSoft/errors.md

 1E/08 requests.exceptions.ConnectionError : Module REQUESTS cannot access the specified website.
 Please check your cabling, wifi and if that does not work, contact the website administrator fore more info.

+1E/10 Placeholder : for later use

+1E/18 Placeholder : for later use

+1E/20 Placeholder : for later use

+1E/21 Placeholder : for later use